Brandon Aiyuk Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 - Aiyuk has seen the ball thrown his way six times in the red zone this season, 15.0% of his team's 40 red zone pass attempts.

-- The 49ers, who rank 14th in the NFL in points scored, have attempted a pass 49.8% of the time while running the ball 50.2% of the time.
+- The 49ers have thrown the football in 49.8% of their plays from scrimmage this year while running the ball 50.2% of the time.
+This offensive attack ranks 14th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Aiyuk's matchup with the Seahawks.